agamedata/arnold-learning/README.md

 ## Topic 1 - Understanding Of Concepts & Basic Usage Of Git

 ### Task 1:
+Install Git on your machine.
+Preferably an client that allows to type commands rather than UI only option.

+### Task 2:
 Start by going to [learngitbranching](https://learngitbranching.js.org/) and learn the following concepts:
 * What is Git
 * What is a repository